shervinea/cheatsheet-translation/README.md

 1. Fork the repository.

 2. Go to the folder associated to the language of your choice (e.g. `es/` for Spanish, `zh/` for Mandarin Chinese).
+If it is not created yet, copy `template/` into a language folder with a naming that follows the [ISO 639-1 notation](https://www.loc.gov/standards/iso639-2/php/code_list.php).

 3. Translate anything you want by keeping the following template:
 > 34. **English blabla**